Triforce! Mailbag Special #52: Senile old farts forget where they are

 I guess it's that's the idea to have.

-It's kind of like, oh, we're going to make Lego hot fires, but it's Defunco Hot Fars and Lego, Master of the Universe, and Lego, Battle Sugalaction.
+It's kind of like, oh, we're going to make Lego hot fires, but it's Gefunko hot fires and Lego, Masters Universe and Lego, but I'll start Galactic.

-it's like, it's like you can imagine the poor guys who are doing it have put are putting no passion in whatsoever, they're just getting it done.
+It's all very, it's like, it's like you can imagine the poor guys who are doing it have put, put no passion in whatsoever.
+They're just getting it done.

 There's no, there's no, it's, it's, they've obviously had fun when they made it, but it's not like, and they're happy for a job that isn't, you know, coding, I don't know, some, you know, gambling app or whatever the fuck is worse.